cisco/systemf/README.md

 processing will stop, an error message will be printed, and `-1` will be returned.

 Also, note that `systemf1()` supports file path sandboxing.
-That is a more advanced subject than this introducton.
+That is a more advanced subject than this introduction.
 For more information see [File Sandboxing](#file-sandboxing-still-being-designed) below.

 ## Format String and Argument Parsing

-The `fmt` argument to systemf1() specifies the how the code will be called and allows a convenient way to bring in parameterized user input.
+The `fmt` argument to `systemf1()` specifies the how the code will be called and allows a convenient way to bring in parameterized user input.
 Think of it as limited shell with most of what you would need when calling out to system, but protections from the common mistakes when calling system.
 The below table